riyasspalackal/product-creation-and-purchase-app/README.md

 # PRODUCT CREATION AND PURCHASE APP

+Laravel Jetstream VueJS 3 & InertiaJS with SSR Support

 #### Following are the Models